itkg/core/docs/command/database_update.md

 * drop_index
 * grant (Partially implemented)

 !
 Warning : Decorated queries will not be executed with your script.
-If you want to play query, add it in your script !
+If you want to execute a query, add it in your script !

 ### Layout